Cawaale256/whatsapp-ai-concierge/README.md

 2. Torch installation error (torch==2.6.0+cpu)
  - Error message:

     ERROR: No matching distribution found for torch==2.6.0+cpu

-    Fix: Replace the line in requirements.txt with:
+    Fix: Replace the line in requirements.txt with

-    code:
-      torch==2.6.0
+      Code: torch==2.6.0
       Then reinstall:

         pip install -r requirements.txt
 3. Database conflicts during test teardown
 Error message:

 Code
 OperationalError: database "concierge_test" is being accessed by other users

 Fix: Run tests with the --reuse-db flag to avoid recreating the test database each time:
  - pytest -v --reuse-db
  - Or ensure only one pytest session is running at a time.